rschmehl/vplot3d/README.md

 ## Usage

 Once installed, `vplot3d` can be used from any location on the file system.
 The `examples` folder includes several Python files demonstrating the different features of `vplot3d`.
-The general process of programmatically generating a vector graphics is described in the following.
+The general process of programmatically generating vector graphics is described in the following.

 ### Configuration and module import